Kekri (festival)

-Kekri, also known as Keyri, Köyri, Köyry (in Torne Valley) Kööri and Kegri (in Karelian), is a Finnish and Karelian harvest festival, celebrated in the fall.
-Kekri was once widely celebrated in Finland and Karelia, but it has been largely eclipsed by Christmas, to which many old Kekri traditions have migrated.
+Kekri, also known as keyri, köyri, köyry (in Torne Valley) kööri and kegri (in Karelian), is a Finnish and Karelian harvest festival, celebrated in the fall.
+Kekri was once widely celebrated in Finland and Karelia, but it has been largely eclipsed by Christmas.
 Historically, Kekri has also referred to a deity.

 Originally, the celebration of Kekri was not tied to a permanent calendar date, but – instead – was determined by the ongoing year's agricultural autumn activities.
-However, by the early 1800s it came to coincide with All Saints' Day in Western Finland and Michaelmas in Eastern Finland.
+However, by the early 19th century, it came to coincide with All Saints' Day in Western Finland and Michaelmas in Eastern Finland.

 Etymology

 In various Finnish dialects, the term kekri and its cognates have been used to refer to the last of a thing left, residuum, or most commonly – and possibly originally – the harvest season.
 The term has historically also been used to indicate a genius loci, or even a scarecrow.

 In his listing of Finnish deities in 1551, the Finnish author Mikael Agricola defined Kekri as a deity that enhances the growth of livestock: "Käkri se liseis Carjan casvon".
 In his study 'Mythologica fennica' in 1789, Cristfried Ganander stated the same about Kekri, and added that the term Kekri also refers to the celebration of the end of the harvest season.